Ks89/BYAManager/README.md

 ![alt tag](http://www.stefanocappa.it/publicfiles/Github_repositories_images/BYAManager/trayicon-mac-osx.png)         ![alt tag](http://www.stefanocappa.it/publicfiles/Github_repositories_images/BYAManager/trayicon-windows.png)

-To close definitively BYAManager, you can choose from the menu "File" -> "Exit", or from the tray icon the item "Close"
+To close definitively BYAManager, you can choose from the menu "File" -> "Exit", or from the tray icon using the item "Close"

 #### Move a firmware to iTunes folder
 When you are on MAC OS X or Windows, you can move downloaded files directly in the firmware folder of iTunes by clicking on the "Move" button in the table's row.
-In this way, iTunes doen't require to download this file another time.
+In this way, iTunes doesn't require to download this file another time.

 ![alt tag](http://www.stefanocappa.it/publicfiles/Github_repositories_images/BYAManager/file-da-spostare.png)<br/>
 <br/>